sgorgun/stack-task-python/README.md

 ## Problem 3: Stack with minimum operation

-Let's extend the default interface of Stack data structure and add support of `get_minimum` method:
+Let's extend the default interface of Stack data structure and add a support of `get_minimum` method:

 ```python
 class StackWithMinimum(Stack):  # Here we inherit from the default interface, make sure it is implemented already.